Get out and about in the capital this summer with our guide to the best exhibitions London has to offer – updated July 2018

 The life and work of Cynthia Pell at Bethlem Museum of the Mind

 Situated in the grounds of the infamous hospital, Bethlem Museum of the Mind cares for the hospital’s collection of archives, objects and art.
-It is the latter that is explored in the exhibition Encased: The Work of Cynthia Pell / (Mrs) Cynthia Weldon (until June 22), a display of works by the promising artist Cynthia Pell, whose mental illness lead to a life in and out of hospital and homelessness.
+It is the latter that is explored in the exhibition Encased: The Work of Cynthia Pell / (Mrs) Cynthia Weldon (until September 1), a display of works by the promising artist Cynthia Pell, whose mental illness lead to a life in and out of hospital and homelessness.

-Living with gods at the British Museum
+The search for dissent at the British Museum

-Rodin and the Art of Ancient Greece (April 26 – July 29) explores how French master sculptor Rodin was inspired by Greek classical sculptures from the Parthenon, during a visit to the British Museum in 1881.
+At the British Museum, Rodin and the Art of Ancient Greece (April 26 – July 29) explores how French master sculptor Rodin was inspired by Greek classical sculptures from the Parthenon, during a visit to the British Museum in 1881.
 A selection of his works, including his two most famous pieces – The Kiss and The Thinker – goes on show alongside the ancient sculptures that inspired him.

-The influence of Greece is explored further in Charmed Lives in Greece: Ghika, Craxton, Leigh Fermor (until July 15), which focuses on the friendship between three significant 20th century cultural figures.
+The influence of Greece is explored further in Charmed Lives in Greece: Ghika, Craxton, Leigh Fermor (until July 15), which focuses on the friendship between three significant 20thcentury cultural figures.
 Artists Niko Ghika and John Craxton, and writer Patrick Leigh Fermor lived and worked together in Greece, and this exhibition brings together their artworks and possessions to tell the story of their friendship and the enduring work they created together.